lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/booleanExpression.svg" target="./diagrams/booleanExpression.svg" alt="syntax diagram for a Boolean expression" layout="" -->

 A Boolean expression is one of the following:
-* A negation of a boolean expression using Boolean operator `NOT`.
+* A negation of a Boolean expression using Boolean operator `NOT`.
-* A conjunction of boolean expressions using Boolean operator `AND`.
+* A conjunction of Boolean expressions using Boolean operator `AND`.
-* A disjunction of boolean expressions using Boolean operator `OR`.
+* A disjunction of Boolean expressions using Boolean operator `OR`.
 * An `EXIST` predicate.
 * A *value expression* optionally followed by a *predicate*.